 Madame De La Grande Bouche

 Madame De La Grande Bouche is an opera singer who is becoming a wardrobe.
 Madame is larger-than-life in everything she does, including her singing and dancing.
-Look for that student who can portray the ultimate diva with a heart with an outsized personality and voice.
+Look for that student who can portray the ultimate _x001c_ diva with a heart_x001d_ with an outsized personality and voice.
 Madame has some harmony lines with Mrs. Potts and Babette, so cast a singer who can hold her own but knows when to pull back in order to sound good with the others.

 Gender: female